Updated: Mar 2

 Professional Development Is Mandatory

-I believe that in an Agile environment, testers must work harder than any other team members.
-Testers must always learn how they can improve to add value to their teams as equal team members.
+In an Agile environment, testers must work harder than other team members.
+Testers must always learn to add value to their teams as equal team members.

 Testers must learn new technologies, testing practices, coding languages and more.
 This is how testers can be more involved in development activities (writing tests, code reviews, pairing with developers etc.) and increase their value among their associates.